 Maintenance and repairs are charged to operations when incurred.
 Betterments and major improvements which significantly increase values, change capacities, or extend useful lives are capitalized.
-Interest accrued during capital assets construction, if any, is capitalized as part of the asset cost.

 G. Net Position

 Net position is classified in the following three components:

 - Net investment in capital assets This category groups all capital assets, including infrastructure, into one component of net position.
 Accumulated depreciation and the outstanding balances of debt that are attributable to the acquisition, construction or improvement of these assets reduce the balance in this category. - Restricted This category presents external restrictions imposed by creditors, grantors, contributors, laws, or regulations of other governments and restrictions imposed by law through constitutional provisions or enabling legislation. - Unrestricted This category represents all other net position of the District, that do not meet the definition of "net investment in capital assets" or "restricted net position."